-A310L M91670-P64464 KEEP THIS PORT DETACH AND RETURN THIS PORTION ONL THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-ALDEYRA THERAPEUTICS, INC. For All Withhold All For All Except To withhold authority to vote for any individual The Board of Directors recommends you vote FOR the following: =xcopt nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. • Election of Directors Nominees: - 01) Ben Bronstein, M.D.
-02) Jesse I. Treu, Ph.D.
-The Board of Directors recommends you vote FOR the e follow ing proposa d: For .
-Against Abstain Ratify the selection by the Audit Committee of the I fiscal year ending December 31, 2015.
-Board of Directors of BDO USA, LLP a as our Company's independent registered public accounting firm for the NOTE: Such other business as may properly come before e the me eting or any a adjournment there eof.
-Please sign exactly as your name(s) appear(s) here or other fiduciary, please give full title as such.
-Join sign.
-If a corporation or partnership, please sign in for partnership name by authorized officer. t owners should each attorney, executo sign personally. or, administrator, All holders must
+E27181-P91615 KEEP THIS PORTION FOR YOUR RECORDS

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+ALDEYRA THERAPEUTICS, INC. The Board of Directors recommends you vote FOR the following: For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
+Election of Two Class III Directors Nominees: 01) Todd C. Brady, M.D., Ph.D.
+02) Martin J. Joyce The Board of Directors recommends you vote FOR proposal 2.
+Against Abstain 2.
+To ratify the appointment of BDO USA, LLP as Aldeyra Therapeutics, Inc.'s independent registered public accounting firm for the year ending December 31, 2017.
+NOTE: Such other business as may properly come before the meeting or any adjournment thereof. ex sh ease sign exactly as your name(s) appea secutor, administrator, or other fiduciary, ple nould each sign personally.
+All holders mu- ease sign in full corporate or partnership nam ase give f st sign.
+If full title as such a corporation (.
+Joint ov vners - S Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date 1